jtlocsei/electric-with-firebase-auth/README.md

 The file acts as a bridge between Firebase's JavaScript SDK and the rest of the Electric application, handling all client-side authentication concerns and maintaining the authentication state that can be used by other parts of the application.

 ## main.cljc
-The `main.cljc` file demonstrates a complete Firebase authentication flow in an Electric application.
+The `main.cljc` file demonstrates a Firebase authentication flow in an Electric application.
 Here's a breakdown:

 1. **Main Components**
    - `LogoutButton`: Simple button that triggers Firebase sign-out